 - Depowered mutants had fresh storyline hooks, as writers could uncover how they felt and lived after suddenly finding themselves without their powers.

 - The sudden elimination of numbers forced the X-Men into severe survival mode, exhibited most visibly by a suddenly activist-minded and isolationist Cyclops, who took upon himself the mantle of saving mutants from extinction.
-This move itself led to a multitude of future storylines, such as Avengers vs. X-Men.
+This move itself led to a multitude of future storylines, such as Avengers vs. X-Men, Schism, and even those into the present day.

 Olivier Coipel is a fantastic artist, who rendered the panel well, but it was the lack of extravagance that has helped the panel be so well remembered.